Join me in my healing.

 Sleep takes us to a place where we have no attachments and no effect on anything or anyone.
 Another part of our brain takes over the control of our existence and cognition ceases at least in the way we’re accustomed in wakefulness.
 Our guidelines for thought are disposed and our deepest places become our beautiful abyss of existence.
 This is the place where our being exists in its truest honesty.
 No one sees it.
 Most often we don’t even see it.
 Our only glimpses are the fuzzy dreams we recall.

 Orgasm is similar to sleep.
 Our systems release their constraints and a physical and emotional free for all ensues.
 In orgasm, there is total acceptance of self.
 Any attempts to control or restrain are thwarted and we have little choice but to join ourselves in the beautiful abyss.
 You, your opinions, sense of control are no longer necessary in this wild void of existence.
 A void of the most primitive pleasures.

 I pray the Lord my soul to take.

 Walk into the water until your feet don’t touch — Shit, what now?

 That’s pretty much it.
 That’s how we drop into the beautiful abyss.

 It feels unnatural.
-After all, we carefully plan many of our pleasurable experiences — times, places, with whom, supplies.
+After all, we carefully plan many of our pleasurable experiences — times, places, with whom, and supplies.
 It’s crazy to think that doing less or even nothing might be the shortest path to your most profound pleasure.
 That’s all true.

 You are on a path, though, that leads you directly to the core of yourself.
 And for many people, this poses a supreme threat.
 Self is not someone we want to know any better.
 Self is a reminder of failures and a source of unending annoyance.
 Self is a shitload of guilt.
 Self is a to-do list, weakness, disappointment, and lack.
 Self is not someone I want to meet today, thank you.